OsaPL/Versus-Brawl/notes.md

-# DO THOSE THINGS FIRST:
+# DO THOSE THINGS:
+- figure out why you cant unholster 2 back weapons at the same time
 - add checkmarks or something to race goal to show you've already hit them
 - extend `powerUpBase.as` to allow more than a single particle emitter
 - enable/disable hints ingame by using a key combo
 - for simple arrays, I should just use `int find(const T& in)`
-- `poleFlatItem` will animate legs moving after hitting someone
+- `poleFlagItem` will animate legs moving after hitting someone
+- create a "specific weapon select system".
+Holding a key and then pressing `item` will select specific weapon

 ### For changelogs
 `git log <hash>..HEAD --pretty=format:%s`